 Cats are known for their independent nature and grace, but like all pets, they’re not immune to health issues.
 From dental problems to life-threatening infections, cats can suffer from a range of diseases that every pet owner should be aware of.
 Let's dive into eight common feline diseases, how to spot them, and what you can do to keep your feline friend healthy.

 Does your cat seem to be straining in the litter box?
 FLUTD is a broad term that covers various conditions affecting a cat’s bladder and urethra.
+Symptoms include frequent urination, blood in the urine, and crying out in pain.
+Stress, dehydration, and poor diet are often contributing factors.
+To help your cat avoid these painful episodes, ensure they drink enough water and get a balanced diet.

 As cats age, kidney disease becomes more common.
 This chronic condition can slowly deteriorate kidney function, leading to symptoms such as weight loss, increased thirst, and frequent urination.
 While there is no cure, early diagnosis and supportive care—like prescription diets and hydration—can improve the quality of life for cats with kidney disease.

-A plump cat may look adorable, but obesity can lead to serious health issues such as diabetes, arthritis, and liver disease.
 Many cats develop obesity due to overfeeding and lack of exercise, particularly indoor cats.
 Keep your cat’s weight in check by encouraging playtime and feeding a diet appropriate for their activity level.

 Like humans, cats can also develop diabetes, particularly if they are overweight.
 Diabetic cats may exhibit symptoms such as excessive thirst, increased urination, and unexplained weight loss.
+Diabetes requires lifelong management, often with insulin injections and a strict diet.

 FIV weakens a cat’s immune system, leaving them more susceptible to other infections.
 It’s primarily spread through bite wounds, so cats that roam outdoors are at higher risk.
 Symptoms may not appear for years after infection, but once they do, they can include fever, weight loss, and swollen lymph nodes.
 While there is no cure, cats with FIV can still live long, fulfilling lives with proper care.